Physical Address

 How your charms connect matters for both aesthetics and durability.

 Lobster clasps offer flexibility if you like to switch things up.
 Integrated links create a more permanent, streamlined look.
-For a cleaner, uncluttered look, follow the tips in our Minimalist Fashion Guide.

 Ready to start?
 Follow these six steps to create a personalized charm bracelet that actually works with your style.